KelvinHere/Yoga_Milestone_4/README.md

     - On smaller screens the checkout window takes the full screen.

 Regarding signals, if for any reason an `OrderLineItem` (the database entry that shows a lesson has been purchased by a user) is or has to be deleted, a `signal` (pre_delete) is used to delete the subscriptions the user may have for the lesson.

+### Custom Template Tags

+For convenience, when rendering the instructor sales page, I included a custom template tag that will deduct the current STIE_SALES_PERCENTAGE in the OrderLineItem model, to display the total earned by the instructor after the websites cut.
+This is located in [lessons.templatetags.site_utils.py](https://github.com/KelvinHere/Yoga_Milestone_4/blob/master/lessons/templatetags/site_utils.py) and registers the function as a filter with the decorator `@register.filter`.

 ### Performance

 - This app has been written with performance in mind, to try and only access the database when necessary and to make the queries and model access as lightweight as possible, below is an example.